ws-garcia/ECPTextStream/docs/home/getting_started.md

 VBA has several native functions and statements to enable I/O operations over text files.
 In adition, the language can use other API's like the `FileSystemObject` (FSO) provided by the Microsoft Scripting Runtime library.
 In [this](https://stackoverflow.com/questions/1376756/what-is-a-superfast-way-to-read-large-files-line-by-line-in-vba/27674729#27674729) Stack Overflow post, andrewsi concludes that read the whole file content using VBA's native `Binary` access is faster than read the file line by line with the `Input Line` statement and also faster than read using the FSO's API.

 After run some tests, comes to reality a "weakness" related to the memory overload and the VBA's data communication with external APIs.
-Excel application crashed when trying to load the content of a file with 1.49 GB of size using the FSO and, dealing with the same file, VBA throw an exception.
+Excel application crashed when trying to load the content from some files and, dealing with the same files, VBA throw an exception.
 ECPTextStream is intended to overcome this difficulties and enhance the overall performance of the I/O operations over text files.

 ## Philosophy